Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/02-dom/page-03.md

   </div>
 </div>

-Most elements include an “opening” and “closing” tag that the processor uses to identify the beginning and end of that element.
+Most elements include an "opening" and "closing" tag that the processor uses to identify that element's beginning and end.
 Closing tags are identical to opening tags, except that they contain a forward-slash (**/**) between the less-than (**>**) sign and the tag text.

 <div class="code-heading">